 It does lack in maximum power and simulated gradient, though.
 Reaching a max of just 1,500 watts and a gradient of 10%, some more advanced riders may find this limiting.
 For most riders, we don’t think this is too much of an issue.

 It’s relatively easy to set up, just requiring you to attach the base legs.
-These cannot fold up, though, so it remains as a bulkier footprint.
+However, these cannot fold up, so it remains a bulkier footprint.

 - Stable, great ride feel

 - Heavier than the others